 I first became interested in writing at school, where we had a very encouraging English teacher, who didn’t mind us reading Science Fiction, as long as we were reading something.
 After trying to write lyrics, then poetry, I embraced my limits and strengths and have stuck to writing stories since.
-My other hobbies include ham radio and electronics, walking, cycling and caravans.
+My other hobbies include ham radio, walking, cycling and caravanning.

 Tim Hulme : Biography

 Tim Hulme joined Riverside Writers as an antidote to the accountancy profession and has been a member for over 15 years.
 He writes in most genres including, to his surprise, comical stories.
 Some of these have been read on Radio Merseyside and he enjoyed the group’s monthly sessions on Seven Waves Radio for 2 years.
 He has won 1st prize in Writers Forum monthly competition and has a novel waiting for guidance on self-publishing.